← Back to projects

 • Participant experience analysis (ARMs + physicians) via NASA-TLX questionnaire

-• Reliability and speed of GPT algorithm transcription
+• Reliability and speed of transcription and semantic analysis

-• Reliability of semantic analysis and predicted resource deployment by GPT
+• Reliability of resource deployment predicted by AI

 Methodology